 For us, part of this process was acknowledging that we can’t just ‘try to imagine’ the experience, problems, challenges and issues faced by BAME people and then just ‘try harder’ to do better.
 Just like in any other area of our business where we lack the personal experience or professional expertise within our team to address a serious business challenge (or opportunity) we recognise the need to invest in external talent – to hire people with the insights, experience and expertise to help.

 I’m not saying the decision came easily.
-I’d been speaking to Diversity Consultant Nova Reid for a while trying to work out when we could commit to her programme and how I would pay for it given our shoestring budgets and existing commitments.
+I’d been speaking to Nova Reid, diversity consultant and founder of Nu Bride wedding blog, for a while trying to work out when we could commit to her Diversity and Inclusion Programme and how I would pay for it given our shoestring budgets and existing commitments.
 And then I heard myself apologising to Nova about how the project ‘kept slipping down the list’ and the full force of this statement hit me.
 BAME people are always ‘put to the bottom of the list’ in life and in business and until we decide to put diversity and inclusion at the top of the list things aren’t going to change.
 We’d actually just had the worst month and now was exactly the ‘worst’ time to commit but I decided to pay up and book the session on the spot.

 Investing in Nova Reid’s Diversity and Inclusion programme has been one of the most important, rewarding and empowering things we’ve done as a business.
 It gave us the time to reflect and to learn, to understand the challenges and also the opportunities we face as we commitment to championing diversity and inclusion as individuals and as a business.
 Here’s three ways Nova can support you whatever your time and budget: